 Attendance is marked, daily notices are read, and a uniform and Yondr pouch check is done.
-Students hand in notes from home explaining absences and roll call teachers issue reminder notices for unexplained absences.
+Students hand in notes from home explaining absences.

 Students who arrive at school after roll call must sign in at the front office.

 Timetable and Classes